 Per tonne subsidy for grain delivered to state stocks (1993-1994).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in SCTs for wheat, maize, rye, barley, oats
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in SCTs for wheat, maize, rye, barley, oats Financed from federal budget.

 Per tonne subsidy for marketed potatoes (1996-2003).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in SCT for potatoes.
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in SCT for potatoes.
 Financed from federal and regional budgets.

 Per tonne subsidy for marketed soybeans (1995-2000).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in SCT for "non-MPS commodities".
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in SCT for "non-MPS commodities".
 Financed from federal and regional budgets.

 Premium for heavy-weight marketed livestock (1986-87).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in SCTs for beef, pig meat and poultry.
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in SCTs for beef, pig meat and poultry.
+Financed from federal budget.